ben8622/Rover/README.md

 Steps to driving the Rover:

 Before doing anything:
+	-HAVE PYTHON DOWNLOADED AND KNOW HOW TO RUN A PYTHON PROGRAM -HAVE THESE PYTHON MODULES INSTALLED:
+		-socket
+		-threading
+		-pyfirmata
+		-pygame
+		-time
+		-ast
 	-KEEP THE ROVER ELEVATED BEFORE THE PROGRAM IS RUNNING (for now) -SOMEONE NEEDS TO STAY NEAR IT IN CASE A WIRE DISCONNECTS AND IT RUNS OFF (she moves fast) -BE SAFE HAVE FUN (: